-- 1. Beginner’s Guide To WordPress SEO: Intro, Preparation And Jargon
+- 1. Beginner’s Guide to SEO for WordPress: Intro, Prep & Jargon

-- 3. Currently Reading: Beginner’s Guide To WordPress SEO: Backlinks, Site Speed And More
+- 3. Currently Reading: Improve SEO with Backlinks, Site Speed and More

 In this chapter we deal with backlinks, how to get them, how to improve page loading speed, guest posting, and how to optimize for social shares.
 So without further adieu, let’s dig into even more about WordPress SEO.

 Backlinks are a bit of a controversial issue.
 Not whether or not they are improve your rankings, but how you should go about getting them.
 I will mainly deal with organic backlinks here, meaning, when people link to your content out of their own free will.
 A surefire way to get more organic links back to your site, is to cultivate an audience.
 This is by no means a short-term solution.
 When people comment or send you questions by mail, make sure that you take the time to leave thoughtful responses.
 (And try not to only do it for backlinks/sharing.)

 Something that might be surprising to some, though it shouldn’t be, is that giving genuine shout-outs and linking to articles that you found particularly useful or interesting, can actually be a way to get backlinks.
 “Give an you shall receive.”
 Typically, this works better with influencer who do not have such a big audience that they are always swamped by requests for favors, and shout-outs, and invitations to get interviewed, and the like.